isomerpages/govtech-corp/_careers/Why Join GovTech/How We Hire.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="GovTech employee and employer speaking to one another." src="/images/careers/How_we_hire__new__1690x800.jpg">
 </div>
-<p>The GovTech community is filled with over 3,000 talents and experts who
-live and breathe technology.
-As we continue to advance our mission to build Tech for Public Good, we need people who match our level of passion for developing tech-enabled products, services and solutions for Singapore.
+<p>Together with more than 3,000 GovTechies who advance our mission to build
+Tech for Public Good, we need people who match our level of passion for developing tech-enabled products, services and solutions for Singapore.</p>
-We are always seeking talented and dedicated individuals to strengthen our capabilities in application development, data science and artificial intelligence, cybersecurity, digital infrastructure and smart city technology.</p>
+<p>We are always seeking talented and dedicated individuals to strengthen
+our capabilities in application development, data science and artificial intelligence, cybersecurity, digital infrastructure and smart city technology.</p>
 <h3>GovTech's hiring process</h3>